Hugh MacDonald (journalist): Life

 MacDonald was born on Rumford Street in Bridgeton, Glasgow on 4 April 1817.
 He was one of 11 children.
 His parents had moved from the Highlands to find work in the Glasgow textile industry, and MacDonald's father worked as a dyer in the Monteith and Company works in the Barrowland area.
 MacDonald started work as a 'tearer' (junior assistant) at the same factory at the age of seven.
 He was apprenticed to a block printer at the Barrowfield calico-printing works and briefly ran a grocer's shop in 1848.
 When the shop failed, he worked as a block printer for Harrow, McIntyre and Co. of Colinslie, Paisley.
-He initially continued to live in Bridgeton and walked to Paisley for work each day, before temporarily relocating to Paisley.
+He initially continued to live in Bridgeton and walked to Paisley for work each day, before temporarily relocating to the Renfrewshire town.

 MacDonald was a member of the City Club, a literary and artistic gathering which met in the Bank Tavern in Glasgow, and was a founder member of the Ramblers Association.

 After around 1840 MacDonald moved into writing.
 He was a supporter of the Chartist movement and initially wrote poetry and articles for Chartist publications such as the Chartist Circular.
 In 1847 he came to public attention when he wrote a letter to the Glasgow Citizen defending the poetry of Robert Burns against an attack by Rev. George Gilfillan of Dundee.
 MacDonald was a great enthusiast for Burns and quoted him extensively in his writing.

 James Hedderwick, who was editor of the Glasgow Citizen, then invited him to write for the paper.
 MacDonald joined the staff of the paper in 1849.
 He wrote articles under the pen name Caleb, many of them of on social or political issues, but it was his series of Glasgow travelogues, published over a period of three years, for which he became well known.
 These 'rambles' in the countryside around Glasgow were collected into a book, Rambles Round Glasgow, in 1854, which MacDonald dedicated to Hedderwick.
 The book was very popular and went through several editions.
 MacDonald followed it up in 1857 with Days at the Coast, a travelogue of locations on the Firth of Clyde, which was also well received.